akheron/typera-openapi/README.md

 `--check`, `-c`

-Check that generated files are up-to-date without actually generating them.
-If any file is outdated, print an error and exit with status 1.
+Check that the output file is up-to-date without actually writing it.
+If the file is outdated, print an error and exit with status 1.
 Useful for CI.

 ## How it works?